jckantor/TCLab-sketch/README.md

    to the Arduino via the USB connection.
 Plug the DC power adapter into the wall  and attach to the power input to the Temperature Control Laboratory sheid.

-2. If needed, install Arduino Drivers

-   * if you are using Windows 10 the Arduino board should connect with no additional drivers required.
-   * Mac OS X users may need to install a serial driver.
-For arduino clones using the CH340G, CH34G or CH34X chipset, a suitable driver can be found [here](https://github.com/MPParsley/ch340g-ch34g-ch34x-mac-os-x-driver>) or [here](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver)
+2. Install Arduino Drivers if needed.
+For most users there will be no need.
+If you are using Windows 10 the Arduino board should connect with no additional drivers.
+Mac OS users may need to install a serial driver for old models of the Temperature Control that used Arduino Uno clones.
+For clones using the CH340G, CH34G or CH34X chipset, a suitable driver can be found
+   [here](https://github.com/MPParsley/ch340g-ch34g-ch34x-mac-os-x-driver>)
+   or
+   [here](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver)